itsdean/circleci-security-parser/README.md

 jira_config:
  project: "the name of your JIRA project/board"
- issue_type: "the issue type your security tickets are raised under"
+ task_issue_type: "the issue type your repository tickets are raised under"

  # you may need to create and populate a customfield for hashes/uids if you do not already
  hash_field: "the customfield used to store the hashes of each parser-reported issue